ThatsRight-ItsTJ/Worker-Bee/README.md

 This project is a fork of [BrowserUse](https://github.com/browser-use/browser-use).
 It is a great project, and I'm grateful for the work done by the original authors.
 I hope this fork will help the original project with inspiration, ideas, and adoption.

-Playwright and Chromium is a killer combination for web automation.
+Playwright and Chromium are a killer combination for web automation.

 LangGraph and LangChain are a great way to build LLM agents.